hanspr/mi-ide/README.md

 # ![Micro](./assets/logo.png)

-Micro ide is a spin-of version of the great micro editor project at https://github.com/zyedidia/micro.
+Micro ide is a spin-off version of the great micro editor project at https://github.com/zyedidia/micro.

-This version is a highly customized and modified versión with many of the features that I always wanted in a ssh terminal editor and that are some how missing in all the editors I tried (or some has all of them but there learning curve has always been to steep for me).
-Many of those features were already provided by micro editor (!).
-But some others were still missing (+), and there inclusion are personal and not necessarily everyone would agree.
+This version is a highly customized and modified versión with many of the features that I always wanted in a ssh terminal editor and that are some how missing in all the editors I tried (or some has all of them, but there learning curve has always been to steep for me).

+Many of those features were already provided by micro editor :+1:.
+But some others were still missing :star:, and there inclusion are personal and not necessarily everyone would agree.
 This are some of this features:

-* Low learning curve (!)
+* Low learning curve :+1:
-* Great syntax highlighting and easily customizable (!)
+* Great syntax highlighting and easily customizable :+1:
-* Good cursor positioning after paste, cuts, duplicate a line, moving on the edges of the window, reposition on search, etc. (+)
+* Good cursor positioning after paste, cuts, duplicate a line, moving on the edges of the window, reposition on search, etc. :star:
-* Multiple language support (+)
+* Multiple language support :star:
-* Auto detect open encode and decode UTF8, ISO8859, WINDOWS, etc (+)
+* Auto detect file encoding, open encode and decode: UTF8, ISO8859, WINDOWS, etc :star:
-* Internal copy paste between terminals without the need of shift-key and mouse dragging (+)
-* Replace the need to learn too many key combinations and commands by the use (abuse) of good mouse support with: icons, buttons, dialog boxes.
-Similar to windowed editors. (+)
+* Replace the need to learn too many key combinations and commands by the use (and abuse) of good mouse support with: icons, buttons, dialog boxes.
+Similar to windowed editors. :star:
+* Use and abuse color to easily find the cursor, selected text, etc.
-* Good and powerful plugin system to hack the editor to my personal needs (!+)
+* Good and powerful plugin system to hack the editor to my personal needs (:+1::star:)
     - Without the need to compile or setup a complicated environment
     - Resilient to editor new versions
-* Save settings for (+)
+* Save settings for :star:
     - a coding language (c,php,python,perl,..)
     - or single file
-* A more powerful auto indent (+)
+* A more powerful auto indent :star:
-* Auto complete (+)
+* Auto complete :star:
+* Internal copy paste between terminals in the same server without the need of shift-key and mouse dragging :star:
+* Features that require an external server to work :star:
+    - Internal copy paste between terminals in different servers without the need of shift-key and mouse dragging
+    - Package my full editor to install on new servers
+    - Package and retrieve my settings to quickly sync my editor's choices and hacks across different servers I work on
+    - Transfer a single script, text file quickly from one server to another
+    - See [Support the project & Services](#support-the-project) for these features

 ![Screenshot](./assets/features.gif)

 # Table of Contents
 - [Features](#features)